-Victor Hugo, acclaimed French author of classics such as The Hunchbank of Notre-Dame and Les Miserables and impassioned humanist who spent his life pleading for the cause of the poor and oppressed, lived in the Hôtel de Rohan Guéménée at 6, Place des Vosges (then Place Royale) between 1832 and 1848 with his family.
-He wrote several major works there, including Les Misérables, and welcomed literary contemporaries such as poet Alfred de Vigny and Alexandre Dumas.
+Victor Hugo, the acclaimed French author of classics such as The Hunchbank of Notre-Dame and Les Miserables and impassioned humanist who spent his life advocating for the poor and oppressed, was a resident of Paris.
+He lived in the Hôtel de Rohan Guéménée at 6, Place des Vosges (then Place Royale) between 1832 and 1848 with his family.
+He wrote several major works while residing there, including Les Misérables, and welcomed literary contemporaries such as poet Alfred de Vigny and Alexandre Dumas.

 Location and Contact Information: